Azure Disk Encryption for IaaS VMs FAQ

 Azure Disk Encryption for Windows and Linux IaaS VMs is in general availability in all Azure public regions.

 What user experiences are available with Azure Disk Encryption?

 Azure Disk Encryption GA supports Azure Resource Manager templates, Azure PowerShell, and Azure CLI.
-The multiple user experiences give you flexibility.
+The different user experiences give you flexibility.
 You have three different options for enabling disk encryption for your IaaS VMs.
 For more information on the user experience and step-by-step guidance available in Azure Disk Encryption, see Enable Azure Disk Encryption for Windows and Enable Azure Disk Encryption for Linux.

 How much does Azure Disk Encryption cost?

 There's no charge for encrypting VM disks with Azure Disk Encryption but there are charges associated with the use of Azure Key Vault.
 For more information on Azure Key Vault costs, see the Key Vault pricing page.

 Which virtual machine tiers does Azure Disk Encryption support?

 Azure Disk Encryption is available on standard tier VMs including A, D, DS, G, GS, and F series IaaS VMs.
 It's also available for VMs with premium storage.
 It isn't available on basic tier VMs.

 What Linux distributions does Azure Disk Encryption support?